Updated: Jun 6

 1 spring onion, sliced

 2 tbsp.
-Jamaican curry powder - you can use shop bought but try to buy one without salt!
+Jamaican curry powder - you can use shop bought but try to buy one without salt! (if yours contains salt, omit the salt below)

 1 scotch bonnet, keep whole - (optional, remove for a more mild dish or finely slice for a hotter one)